Rewst Terminology

 Workflows

-Workflows are the bread and butter of automated business processes.
+Workflows, made up of actions and triggers, are the bread and butter of automated business processes.
 They offer a robust action library, customizable tasks, mocking and timeouts for testing, data security options, and ROI measurement.
-They are the key to unlocking automation in Rewst.
+They're the key to unlocking automation in Rewst.

 For more information, see: Workflows